z-katas/arch-katas-dcc/ADRs/operational-data-storage.md

 ## Decision

 - NoSQL over RDBMS since scalability is desired.
-- Schema flexibility for a green field project is important due to ambiguity and evolution of the system in the inital phases.
+- Schema flexibility for a green field project is important due to ambiguity and the evolution of the system in the initial phases.

 ## Reference